- Frequently Asked Questions

 We’ve received many questions from educators, service providers, and the public about COVID-19 and homeless students.
 This Frequently Asked Questions document compiles our best responses to the questions we’ve received, as well as strategies and practices from educators and providers across the country who have participated in our virtual conversations.
 We’ll continue to update this FAQ regularly.

-To help inform families and youth about their educational rights, SchoolHouse Connection announces two public service announcements (PSA) aimed at reaching families, educators, community organizations, and local leaders:
+To help inform families and youth about their educational rights, SchoolHouse Connection developed three public service announcements (PSA) aimed at reaching youth, families, educators, community organizations, and local leaders:

 - A PSA from Sesame Street Workshop with a message from Elmo for parents and children experiencing homelessness.